-The San Diego Lesbian, Gay, Bisexual, and Transgender Community Center, Inc., (d.b.a., The Center) is the nation's second oldest and third largest LGBT community center.
-Functioning as the LGBT community's anchor organization, The Center is led by a 20-member board of directors, employs over 40 paid staff and utilizes more than 800 community volunteers to achieve its twin goals of promoting LGBT health and human rights.
+The San Diego Lesbian, Gay, Bisexual, and Transgender Community Center, Inc., (d.b.a., The Center) is the nation's second oldest and one of the largest LGBT community centers.
+Functioning as the LGBT community's anchor organization, The Center is led by a 15-member board of directors, employs over 40 paid staff and utilizes more than 800 community volunteers to achieve its twin goals of promoting LGBT health and human rights.
 The Center provides direct program services to the many different facets of the LGBT community, including men, women, youth, seniors, families, LGBT Latino community members and their families, and those struggling with HIV.
-Last year The Center provided more than 50,000 direct service visits to San Diego community members, and through its events, activities and advocacy, touched the lives of thousands more.
+Last year The Center provided more than 55,000 direct service visits to San Diego community members, and through its events, activities and advocacy, touched the lives of thousands more.

 Thursday, April 24, Dining Out for Life® San Diego

 On the last Thursday in April each year, thousands of San Diegans Dine Out to Fight AIDS.
 Dining Out for Life® is an international fundraising event involving the generous participation of restaurants throughout the country.
 Restaurants and bars across San Diego pledge to donate 25-100% of that day’s food and liquor sales to benefit HIV/AIDS services and prevention programs at The Center.
 Visit us at http://events.thecentersd.org/DOFL or find us on Facebook!